robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ]

 ???
 The [Defense Science Board](https://dsb.cto.mil) is a well respected DoD organization.
 The Ware Report, the first comprehensive discussion of the computer security problem, was developed by a task force from the Defense Science Board.
-More recently, they published a report Resilient Military Systems and the Advanced Cyber Threat.
+More recently, they published a report on Resilient Military Systems and the Advanced Cyber Threat.

 To motivate the recommendations in this report, the task force uses a threat hierarchy.
 This hierarchy describes capabilities of potential attackers, organized by level of skills and breadth of available resources